acid-info/logos.co/technology/overview.md

-## **Logos is an experiment to will web3 into existence.**
+## **Logos is building a complete decentralised infrastructure stack.**

-The Logos Web3 Stack
+Our vision of the future provides a pathway for individuals to be able to enforce their own property and privacy rights, and to experiment with new means of social and economic coordination.

-Logos has the ambitious goal of creating a complete p2p infrastructure stack - with modular protocols for communication, file storage, and smart contracts.
+This requires a re-imaging of the public internet infrastructure upon which we conduct our lives.
+Logos’ answer to this is an ambitious experiment to will web3 into existence.
+At its foundation, Logos is comprised of three primary modular peer-to-peer protocols for communication, file storage and transactions.
-These form its three primary protocols, which together will allow for the creation of truly unstoppable, peer-to-peer applications.
+Together these form the foundational public infrastructure required for the next generation of social institutions to emerge.

 ```ascii